Dexter: New Blood aired in 2021, and provided a highly desired update/reboot of the Dexter story. The original series of Dexter ran from 2006 to 2013.

 The father-son duo combined to kill Clancy Brown’s villainous Kurt Caldwell, who was a serial killer himself.
 But Dexter’s partner and police officer Angela Bishop arrested him after finding out about Dexter’s background.

 Dexter, facing extradition to Miami, managed to escape, which involved killing someone innocent – in violation of the code that he had so strenuously lived by.
 Harrison was horrified, and killed his father, before fleeing with Angela.

 Sadly though, the season finale was heavily criticised, with many upset at the manner of Dexter’s death.
-Some found it a fitting finale that righted the wrongs of the 2013 finale.
+However, some found it a fitting finale that righted the wrongs of the 2013 finale.

 Is there a future for Dexter: New Blood?